Compactness of Green operators with applications to semilinear nonlocal elliptic equations: Abstract

 \section{Abstract}

-In this paper, we study the semilinear elliptic equation (E) $\mathbb{L} u + g(u) = \mu$ in a $C^2$ bounded domain $\Omega \subset \mathbb{R}^N$ with homogeneous Dirichlet boundary condition $u=0$ on $\partial \Omega$ or in $\mathbb{R}^N \setminus \Omega$ if applicable, where $\mathbb{L}$ is a nonlocal operator posed in $\Omega$, $g$ is a nondecreasing continuous function and $\mu$ is a Radon measure on $\Omega$.
-Our approach relies on a fine analysis of the Green operator $\mathbb{G}^{\Omega}$, which is formally known as the inverse of $\mathbb{L}$.
-Under mild assumptions on $\mathbb{G}^{\Omega}$, we establish the compactness of $\mathbb{G}^{\Omega}$ and variants of Kato's inequality expressed in terms of $\mathbb{G}^{\Omega}$, which are important tools in proving the existence and uniqueness of weak-dual solutions to (E).
-Finally, we discuss solutions with an isolated boundary singularity, which can be attained via an approximation procedure.
-The contribution of the paper consists of (i) developing novel unifying techniques which allow to treat various types of nonlocal operators and (ii) obtaining sharp results in weighted spaces, which cover and extend several related results in the literature.
+In this paper, we consider a class of integro-differential operators $\mathbb{L}$ posed on a $C^2$ bounded domain $\Omega \subset \mathbb{R}^N$ with appropriate homogeneous Dirichlet conditions where each of which admits an inverse operator commonly known as the Green operator $\Gbb^{\Omega}$.
+Under mild conditions on $\mathbb{L}$ and its Green operator, we establish various sharp compactness of $\mathbb{G}^{\Omega}$ involving weighted Lebesgue spaces and weighted measure spaces.
+These results are then employed to prove the solvability for semilinear elliptic equation $\mathbb{L} u + g(u) = \mu$ in $\Omega$ with boundary condition $u=0$ on $\partial \Omega$ or exterior condition $u=0$ in $\mathbb{R}^N \setminus \Omega$ if applicable, where $\mu$ is a Radon measure on $\Omega$ and $g: \R \to \R$ is a nondecreasing continuous function satisfying a subcriticality integral condition.
+When $g(t)=|t|^{p-1}t$ with $p>1$, we provide a sharp sufficient condition expressed in terms of suitable Bessel capacities for the existence of a solution.
+The contribution of the paper consists of (i) developing novel unified techniques which allow to treat various types of fractional operators and (ii) obtaining sharp compactness and existence results in weighted spaces, which refine and extend several related results in the literature.